awestover/coronacoding/day1/readme.md

 ```

 # Problem 8
-  Make a program that does a caesar cipher.
+  Make a program that does a Caesar Cipher.
 That is, it takes in some english text, and cyclically shifts all the letters by some key, for example 1.

 # Signal Stuff